bkuslitskiy/Compare-TV-Shows-V4/memory-bank/progress.md

 ## Known Issues

 - Tailwind CSS utility classes recognition issue was fixed by adding a safelist and converting @apply directives to standard CSS
-- API rate limiting may cause delays when fetching data for TV shows with many seasons
+- API rate limiting may cause delays when fetching data for TV shows with many seasons, but caching helps mitigate this
-- No caching implemented yet, so repeated searches will make new API requests
+- Browser compatibility testing needed for older browsers
+- Mobile responsiveness needs improvement for smaller screens

 ## Evolution of Project Decisions